xirang-husir/2024AIFakeFace/README.md

 ## 7 Supplementary Note

   This work advanced to the national finals of the 2024 Sixth Global Campus Artificial Intelligence Algorithm Elite Competition.
-However, due to a submission error—only the official test set results were submitted, while the code and weights were not successfully uploaded—the final outcome was less than satisfactory.
+However, due to a submission error: only the official test set results were submitted, while the code and weights were not successfully uploaded(the final outcome was less than satisfactory).
 The code and weights are now open-sourced here as a cautionary reference.